mosfeccs-editor/MOSFECCS/README.md

   <p><em>MOSFECCS was developed with the didactics of basic organic chemistry in mind</em>.
 In contrast to most molecular editors that were developed as tools to enter chemical structures for database searches, MOSFECCS does not correct user errors (violations of the laws and conventions of structural theory) and allows to draw "wrong" structures.</p>
   <p>MOSFECCS was coded by Bernhard Jaun, Prof. (emeritus since 2013) at the Laboratory of Organic Chemistry ETH-Zurich.
 So far (2015-2021), it has been used in the context of the courses Organic Chemistry I&amp;II for students of biology, pharmaceutical sciences, health sciences&amp;technology (Prof. Carlo Thilgen) at ETHZ.
 This course offers the students a comprehensive set of on-line trainings (quizzes, total of ca. 1000 questions) in the e-learning environment Moodle.
 About half of the questions require the students to draw molecular structures in an editor, convert the structure into alphanumeric code (mosfeccs-SMILES) and enter the result as answer into the quiz.
 The correctness of the answer is then checked on the server-side of Moodle in the same way as text or numeric answers.</p>
   <p>Since 2018, the first-year examinations in Organic Chemistry I&amp;II for BIOL./PHARM./HST (Prof. Thilgen) at ETH are carried out on-line via the Safe Exam Browser (SEB), the Moodle-exam server of ETH, and MOSFECCS as the editor for structural formulae.</p>
-  <p>As of February 2021, a total of ca. 1500 students in 6 first-year examinations have already used MOSFECCS in the exam.</p>
+  <p>As of November 2023, more than 2500 students in 11 first-year examinations have already used MOSFECCS in the exam.</p>

 <p><strong>MOSFECCS has been shown to work with the following operation systems and browsers:</strong></p>
   <p><em>Mac OS 13.6.1:</em> Firefox 119.0.1, Chrome 119.0.6045.159, Safari 17.1, SEB 3.3</p>